 At a student’s option, the College will refund tuition or fees paid or credit tuition and fees to the next period of enrollment after a student returns from a military leave of absence.
 The refund policy applies only to those courses for which the student did not receive credit.
-Students who are serving Part-Time Military Service are entitled to a refund only if, in the judgment of the Bursar, the student is unable to attend classes due to hardship beyond the student’s control and the student has made bona fide efforts to continue to attend the College.
+Students who are serving Part-Time Military Service are entitled to a refund only if, in the judgment of Student Accounts, the student is unable to attend classes due to hardship beyond the student’s control and the student has made bona fide efforts to continue to attend the College.

 Changes of Assignment